 Experiencing stigma of mental health The other month, I was in a meeting of a social group.
 One member (who I shall call Katie) was told the group that they were physically unwell.
 The general response from the group was

+What is poor mental health?
 About a quarter of the population experience some kind of mental health problem in any one year (www.mind.org.uk).
-People who are diagnosed with poor mental health or distress often have feelings or behave in ways which are unacceptable to themselves or others.
-It also makes them think and feel in a different way.
+People who are diagnosed with poor mental health or distress often have feelings or behave in ways

-Remember the saying ‘Sticks and stones will break my bones but calling names won’t hurt me?’
+Words can hurt… Remember the saying ‘Sticks and stones will break my bones but calling names won’t hurt me?’
 If only it was true.
 Words can hurt us.
 The way people deal with us can make us feel bad about

+Help!
+I’m feeling low.
 Mental ill-health can happen to anyone.
 Perhaps you are faced with a difficult situation that you feel unable to resolve yourself.
 You might have had opportunities to talk with friends, but somehow it hasn’t quite worked.
-Or maybe it’s just too personal.
-Sometimes friends or family are unable to help us Continue reading →